sipeed/MaixPy/docs/doc/en/vision/classify.md

 ---
-title: Using AI Models for Object Classification in MaixPy
+title: Using AI Models for Object Classification in MaixCAM MaixPy
 ---

 ## Object Classification Concept